paularmstrong/normalizr/docs/api.md

 * `define(definition)`: When used, the `definition` passed in will be merged with the original definition passed to the `Entity` constructor.
 This method tends to be useful for creating circular references in schema.
 * `key`: Returns the key provided to the constructor.
+* `idAttribute`: Returns the idAttribute provided to the constructor in options.

 #### Usage